ayushmunjial/android-photos-app/README.md

 ## 📌 Overview

-The **Android Photos App** is a fully functional mobile application built for Android devices, enabling users to manage personal photo albums, apply custom tags, and search efficiently across their media.
-Developed within Rutgers University's Mobile App Development program, the app features a smooth and responsive user experience tailored for both phones and tablets.
+The **Android Photos App** is a fully functional mobile application built for Android devices, enabling users to manage personal photo albums, apply custom tags, and search efficiently across their media. the app features a smooth and responsive user experience tailored for both phones and tablets.

 Engineered with high data persistence through advanced serialization, the app ensures user data remains intact across sessions.
 It also features optimized search functionality using tag-based algorithms to improve retrieval performance.